weecology/lab-manual/Portal-volunteer-guide.md

 * There are no showers at the site.
 * Please let the RA know about dietary restrictions and preferences.
 We're happy to get whatever groceries we need.
 * There is no electricity at the site.
 We do have a solar panel, which allows us to run small electronics (LED lights, charging phones, etc).
+* We will not trap if there is > 50% chance of rain and the overnight low is goign to be < 45 degrees.
+This is to keep the rodents from getting too cold.

 ### Friday afternoon/evening